-What is a Mortgage Pre-Approval?
-Your Key to Homeownership
+What is a Mortgage Pre-Approval: Your Home Buying Power

-What is a Mortgage Pre-Approval?
-Your Key to Homeownership
+What is a Mortgage Pre-Approval: Your Home Buying Power

 Key Takeaways

-• ✓ A mortgage pre-approval is a conditional commitment from a lender to loan you a specific amount of money.
+• ✓ A mortgage pre-approval is a conditional commitment from a lender.

-• ✓ It requires a review of your finances, including credit, income, and assets.
+• ✓ It involves a detailed review of your finances and a hard credit pull.

 How It Works